-The transition to a one-day trade settlement will be an industry-wide exercise, requiring early and precise planning to achieve a seamless transition.
-Currently planned to take effect by the end of 2024, it will be critical for firms to be proactive in the next two years to make the necessary operational and technological enhancements within their organization with the goal of sustainably meeting the demands of T+1 settlement and aligning with all market participants.
-Firms should be actively planning for the transition in Q4 2022 and 2023 as industry testing will begin in 2024.
+The transition to a one-day trade settlement cycle will be an industry-wide exercise, requiring early and precise planning to achieve a seamless transition.
+Currently planned to take effect on May 28th of 2024, it will be critical for firms to be proactive in the next year to make the necessary operational and technological enhancements within their organization with the goal of sustainably meeting the demands of T+1 settlement and aligning with all market participants.
+Firms should be actively planning for the transition in throughout 2023 as industry testing will begin in Q3 2023.

 The security settlement cycle has greatly evolved over the past 50 years and the pace at which the industry is evolving is only accelerating.
 Between 1976 and 1995, the industry utilized a trade date plus a five-day settlement cycle (T+5).
 The industry moved to reduce the trade settlement time to two days (T+2) in the fall of 2017.